kylelevy/kylelevy/README.md

 # 💫 About Me:
 🤖 Hi!
-I am a Mechatronics and Robotics Engineering student at Queen's University. <br>🧠 I am interested in automation, AI, machine learning and analytics. <br>⚙ In this portfolio, you will be able to learn a little about me, see some of my previous projects and can connect with me. <br>📱 Please feel free to reach out if you have any further questions!
+I am a Mechatronics and Robotics Engineering student at Queen's University. <br>🧠 I am interested in automation, AI, machine learning and analytics. <br>⚙ In this portfolio, you will be able to learn a little about me, and see some of my previous projects. <br>📱 Please feel free to reach out if you have any further questions!

 ## 🌐 Socials: